-Public Intoxication: Basic Elements of the Criminal Charge
+Basic Elements of a Public Intoxication Charge

-There is no single legal definition of a public place.
+Another key element of any public intoxication charge is that you must actually be in public.
+What makes a place public?
+There is no single legal definition of a public place and not all states define it.
 Determining the public or private nature of the place where you received a public intoxication charge is the type of issue that courts examine in public intoxication cases.

 Public Intoxication: Defenses and Exceptions